jinjin8/flashcards-1/README.md

     }
     ```
   * **You can seed your DB using the information provided in the root directory of this repo, labeled sample-flashcards.json**
-  * Once you're all done setting up, run `$ ng s` to start the angular server.
-Visit <a href="localhost:4200">localhost:4200</a> to see the site in action!

 ## Running / Development